 Clinical courses typically involve a lecture and a hands-on component in a clinical setting.
 Clinical sites may be anywhere within a 50-mile radius of campus.
 Clinical experiences and schedules vary each semester, but are typically offered in six- to eight-hour blocks between 6:00 A.M. and 9:00 P.M.
 Monday through Friday (yes, our students have Friday clinical and classes).
 To avoid conflicts, students should not plan work or other commitments until their course and clinical schedules are complete.
 Nursing students participate in nearly 900 hours of diverse and educationally rewarding clinical experiences.
 University Park students spend one or more years (third and/or fourth year) at the Hershey Medical Center Campus.
+Students must be 18 years of age by September of their second year in the nursing program to participate in the required nursing clinical experiences.
+Nursing program completion takes a minimum of three years starting with second-year clinicals that are the foundation of all subsequent clinical courses.
+Therefore, underage students must step out of the nursing program until they turn 18 years old and will consequently be set back a full year.
 Our state-of-the-art simulation labs provide confidence-building practice to students beginning your third semester.
 Our labs include: